Wildlife get 3,000 more acres creating corridor on Afognak Island

 More than 3,000 acres of ecologically rich land on Afognak Island is now protected through a wildlife and recreation corridor.

-Great Land Trust partnered with the Native Corporation Natives of Kodiak to conserve the land.

-The Portage Lake Property includes 750 acres of wetlands, Sitka Spruce, salmon and blueberries, Kazary said.
+Great Land Trust partnered with the native corporation Natives of Kodiak to conserve the land.
+Kazary says the Portage Lake property includes 750 acres of wetlands, Sitka spruce, salmon and blueberries.

-“The Portage Lake project actually connects 180,000 acres of prime wildlife habitat on Afognak because it touches the Kodiak Island National Wildlife Refuge and Afognak Island State Park,” Kazary said.
-“It creates this brilliant corridor for wildlife and just increases their ability to survive and flourish.”
+“The Portage Lake project actually connects 180,000 acres of prime wildlife habitat on Afognak because it touches the Kodiak Island National Wildlife Refuge and Afognak Island State Park.
+So, it creates this brilliant corridor for wildlife and just increases their ability to survive and flourish,” said Kazary.

-Natives of Kodiak CEO Jim Erickson said in a news release, “We are excited about the sale of this property because it conserves this land for future generations of Natives of Kodiak shareholders and others to enjoy.”
+Jim Erickson, CEO of Natives of Kodiak, said in a press release, “We are excited about the sale of this property because it conserves this land for future generations of Natives of Kodiak shareholders and others to enjoy.”

 The U.S. Fish and Wildlife Service identifies Afognak Island among the most productive habitats in the Gulf of Alaska.